 Table of contents

-The dog's normal body temperature is between 37,5 – 39 °C. During hard physical exertion, it is completely normal for the body temperature to reach 40 °C without this meaning that your dog has a fever.
+A dog's normal body temperature is between 37,5–39 °C. During strenuous physical exertion, it is perfectly normal for the body temperature to reach 40 °C without it meaning that your dog has a fever.
 With some rest, the temperature will drop again.
-Elevated body temperature can also be caused by external factors, such as from the sun.
+Elevated body temperature can also be caused by external factors – such as the sun.
 This is called heatstroke.

 Read more about symptoms of heat stroke in dogs in our veterinary blog!